Director of Health Programs, Philanthropy Roundtable

 The Philanthropy Roundtable’s mission is to foster excellence in philanthropy, to protect philanthropic freedom, to assist donors in achieving their philanthropic intent, and to help donors advance liberty, opportunity, and personal responsibility in America and abroad.

 My colleagues and I serve philanthropists in making strategic investments for social impact.
 My focus is health.
 I have built high profile health, legislative, and industry coalitions in service to corporations, nonprofits, government leaders, and academic medical centers.
-I have led collaborative projects that bring together medical and communication executives from competing managed care organizations, pharmaceutical executives with patient groups, unions with management associations, and hospital administrators with academic physicians.
 My experience spans strategy, coalition building, advocacy, and development.
 I have a master’s degree in public health from Johns Hopkins University was awarded an Intramural Research Training Award by the National Human Genome Research Institute.

 At The Philanthropy Roundtable, we are conveners, collaborators, thought partners, and consultants to like-minded donors.
 A common thread throughout my career has been my drive to build consensus solutions, enlist cooperative relationships, and build coalitions focused on goals larger than any one organization.
 In formative consulting roles, I developed a strong ethic of client service towards the pharmaceutical, managed care, and health system executives I served.
 A second phase of my career focused on raising philanthropic capital to provide HIV medications, micro-loans, scholarships, and hope to individuals who had lost everything — in communities across the country and world.
 My work today focuses on unleashing the power of philanthropic capital for social impact.
 My emphasis is on innovation — identifying the social entrepreneurs and best-in-class non-profits that can drive ground-up change.